-After you've hatched a batch of pokemon, check their IVs by visiting the Stats Judge.
+After you’ve hatched a batch of pokemon, check their IVs by visiting the Stats Judge.
 This will be extremely tedious in Gen VI and below, unfortunately.
-In Gen VII, the Stats Judge is part of the PC (once it's unlocked), so you can quickly check a pokemon at a glance and dump any rejects.
+In Gen VII, the Stats Judge is part of the PC (once it’s unlocked), and the Stats Judge is part of Pokemon Home in Gen VIII (Sword/Shield, etc.), so you can quickly check a pokemon at a glance and dump any rejects.

 If you want to hatch shinies, you can either leave it up to the random number generator, or you can trade-hatch shinies.

 Before proceeding, identify an egg with a pokemon with perfect IVs.
 You can do this by saving, hatching eggs until you get a pokemon with perfects IVs, then soft-resetting.
 Find the egg which had the perfect pokemon, put it somewhere safe, and read on.

 By finding another player with a certain “Trainer Shiny Value” (TSV), you can trade an egg to them and it is guaranteed to hatch a shiny pokemon.
 This removes the randomness of hatching shiny pokemon, which is ideal for hatching shiny pokemon from an egg that you know has perfect IVs.
 However, finding a trainer with the correct IDs can be difficult.
 Fortunately, communities like /r/SVExchange/ exist which are dedicated to exchanging “trainer shiny values” so that people can find trainers to hatch their eggs.